 - Oil of Oregano: 2 soft gels, 3 times a day (pair with the Cystistatin)

 - High Dose Probiotic – 1 capsule per day (until bottle runs out)

 I added in the Mega SporeBiotic since I had such great luck with it, and another one of their products called MegaIgG2000.
-Another one of my doctors also recommended home ozone therapy which I decided to try.
+My other doctor also recommended home ozone therapy which I eventually decided to try.

 Okay, so let’s break these down.